houd1018/houd1018.github.io/_posts/2023-03-29-How to set up Unity on VScode.md

-For **VS Code**, please follow the instruction on this website and make sure all required extensions are installed: https://code.visualstudio.com/docs/other/unity
+For **VS Code**, please follow the instruction on this website and make sure all required extensions are installed: [Unity Development with VS Code](https://code.visualstudio.com/docs/other/unity)

 If the issue persists, please check the console of VS Code (not Unity!).
 If the **.NET Framework 4.7.1 (Developer Pack)** is mentioned there, download and install it from the official Microsoft website.
 Make sure that you install this exact version.
 Other versions do not work. https://dotnet.microsoft.com/download/dotnet-framework/net471